-In order to create a strong foundation students in the Production Engineering and Management follow a certain number of mandatory courses.
-On top of that the students have the possibility to deepen their knowledge in production engineering, development and management, as well as information management in industry.
+To create a strong foundation in production engineering and management all students follow a certain number of mandatory courses.
+In addition, students can deepen their knowledge in production engineering, development and management, as well as information management in industry.

 After graduating from the programme students will have: